Crawford in Dawes County, Nebraska — The American Midwest (Upper Plains)

 Topics and series.
 This historical marker is listed in these topic lists: Forts and Castles • War, World II.
 In addition, it is included in the Nebraska State Historical Society series list.

 Location.
 42° 40.109′ N, 103° 27.99′ W. Marker is in Crawford, Nebraska, in Dawes County.
-Marker can be reached from Bridges to Buttes Byway (U.S. 20) 0.1 miles south of Soldier Creek Road, on the right when traveling south.
+It can be reached from Bridges to Buttes Byway (U.S. 20) 0.1 miles south of Soldier Creek Road, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 3200 Bridges to Buttes Byway, Crawford NE 69339, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Ft.
-Robinson (within shouting distance of this marker); Flagstaff, 1890 (within shouting distance of this marker); Chief Crazy Horse (within shouting distance of this marker); Adobe Officers’ Quarters (within shouting distance of this marker); a different marker also named Ft.
-Robinson (about 300 feet away, measured in a direct line); 1909 Brick Barracks (about 400 feet away); 1887 Barracks Row (about 400 feet away); Officers’ Row, 1874-1875 (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Ft.
+Robinson (within shouting distance of this marker); Flagstaff, 1890 (within shouting distance of this marker); Chief Crazy Horse (within shouting distance of this marker); Adobe Officers Quarters (within shouting distance of this marker); a different marker also named Ft.
+Robinson (about 300 feet away, measured in a direct line); 1909 Brick Barracks (about 400 feet away); 1887 Barracks Row (about 400 feet away); Officers Row, 1874-1875 (approx. 0.2 miles away).
 Touch for a list and map of all markers in Crawford.